Send in your ideas. Deadline December 1, 2024

 NGI Assure - Guide for applicants

-Please note that no new proposals are accepted.
+Please note that the programme has ended and no new proposals are accepted.

 The internet lies at the heart of our modern economies and societies, but it was not designed to be used in the way we use it now.
 Additional innovations are needed, in particular to make usage of remote resources on the internet more trustworthy and secure.